makersacademy/bowling-challenge/README.md

 As a player,
 So I can score more points,
-If I get a spare the first bowl score is added to my spare score.
+If I get a spare the first bowl score from the next frame is added to my spare score.

 As a player,
 So I can score more points,